alchemy-fr/Phraseanet/README.md

     docker-compose up -d

-After installation processus, The default parameters allow you to reach the app on : `http://localhost:8082` Default see phraseanet credential define in .env file.
+After installation process, the default parameters allow you to reach the app on : `http://localhost:8082` Default see Phraseanet credentials defined in .env file.

     PHRASEANET_ADMIN_ACCOUNT_EMAIL